hufyhang/livety_bootstrap_datepicker/README.md

 * `.datepicker('afterNotSureDate', function)`

 Set the function to be triggered after date picker set-value event is triggered when clicking `not sure exact day` button.

+* `.datepicker('onSelectDate', function)`

+Set the function to be triggered when selected a date.